-The English International School, Moscow East curriculum is based on the English National Curriculum, enhanced to meet the needs of the expatriate population.
+The English International School, Moscow East curriculum is based on the English National Curriculum, enhanced to meet the needs of the local and expatriate students.
 Essentially this means that in addition to the core curriculum, there is an opportunity for pupils to study Russian.
 Expatriate students are introduced to the Russian language and fluent Russian speakers can maintain familiarity with their native language.
 All pupils learn about the culture, history and geography of Russia.

 The English National Curriculum is a set of subjects and standards used by schools in England and by British style international schools.
 It covers what subjects are taught and the standards students should reach in each subject.